hasii2011/pyut/README.md

 This is a Python 3 version of a source forge project.
 This is the [original web site](http://pyut.sourceforge.net/whatis.html)

-I asked the original developers of forking this project.
-This is what one replied
+I asked the original developers if it was Ok to fork this project.
+This is what one replied:

 >> Hello,